 A short time later, though, Guinness complained that they did not have sufficient coal to produce enough beer for both the home and export markets.
 The Irish government promptly re-imposed the export ban.
 This time, in a further attempt to slake the thirst of Allied troops north of the border, British officials agreed to release more coal to Ireland.

 Slowly but surely, this pattern of barter repeated itself.
-Faced with a ballooning and dry-tongued garrison of American and British troops in Northern Ireland in the long run-up to D-Day in June 1944, the British periodically agreed to release stocks of wheat, coal, fertilisers and agricultural machinery in exchange for Guinness.
+Faced with a ballooning and dry-tongued garrison of American and British troops in Northern Ireland in the long run-up to D-Day in June 1944, the British periodically agreed to release stocks of wheat, coal, fertilizers and agricultural machinery in exchange for Guinness.
 These supplies were to keep neutral Ireland afloat during the Second World War and enable the continuance of Irish neutrality.

 So, with Guinness consumption today heavily associated with Saint Patrick’s Day, perhaps it’s time to pause and reflect that even in wartime (in the words of Flann O’Brien):